DDinenno/babel-plugin-transform-equal-chain/README.md

 # Babel Plugin Transform Equal Chain

-A basic transformer which simplifies multiple equal statements.
+A basic transformer which simplifies multiple equality statements.

 #### It takes something like this